 They say that seeing is believing, but at OC5, Oculus Chief Scientist Michael Abrash made the case that accurate sound rendering plays a critical role in creating believable VR experiences-and a key part of sound rendering is simulation of the environment and its acoustics.
 In their Oculus Connect talk entitled “Spatial Audio for Oculus Quest and Beyond,” Audio Design Manager Tom Smurdon and Software Engineer Pete Stirling discussed how to create high-fidelity audio experiences for Oculus Quest and Rift and shared details on some future technology coming to the Audio SDK.
 Today, we’re excited to share a behind-the-scenes look at the work being done at Facebook Reality Labs to inform those new advances.

-When sound is produced in the real world, it interacts with the environment in a complex way.
+Perceiving the Problem When sound is produced in the real world, it interacts with the environment in a complex way.
 The vibrations of an object cause sound pressure waves to propagate through the air, where those waves are scattered by surfaces like walls, floors, and ceilings.
 This changes the sound before it reaches our ears.
 The sound we hear is really the sum of many echoes of the original source that arrive from different times.
 If the source is visible, the first sound we hear is the direct sound, which travels along the shortest path from the source to the listener.
 Next, sound that has reflected off of nearby surfaces will arrive at the listener from various directions.
 These are called early reflections.
 The remainder of the sound is reverberation, which consists of a buildup of many delayed echoes that decay smoothly over time.

 Until recently, most audio rendering systems for VR and games have only rendered the direct sound component accurately.
 Yet surprisingly, there’s usually far more reflected and reverberant sound energy in most rooms than there is from the direct sound.
 To get more realistic audio, a sound designer would have to manually add reverb zones to every location in a virtual environment.
 This is a time-consuming process that requires a lot of parameter tweaking, manual effort and expertise to get good results.